ChristianSteger/HORAYZON/README.md

 Close to the unobstructed terrestrial horizon, the position of the sun is significantly influenced by [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction).
 The solar elevation angle of the actual (true) position is thereby lower than the perceived (apparent) position.
 We included an option (**refrac_cor=True**) to account for this effect by applying the formula of Sæmundsson (1986).
 This formula is also presented in Meeus (1998).
-Atmospheric refraction increases with increasing air pressure and decreasing temperature, as illustrated in the below figure.
+Atmospheric refraction increases with increasing air pressure and decreasing temperature and is only significant for very low solar elevation angles, as illustrated in the below figure.
 The dotted lines represent the raw output according to Sæmundsson (1986).
 We keep refraction correction constant for elevation angles smaller than -1.0°.
 ![Alt text](https://github.com/ChristianSteger/Images/blob/master/Atmos_refrac_Saemundsson.png?raw=true "Atmospheric refraction accoring to Sæmundsson (1986)")
 At sea level, we assume an temperature of T<sub>0</sub> = 10° C and an atmospheric pressure of p<sub>0</sub> = 101.0 kPa.
 These quantities are extrapolated to higher elevation with a constant linear temperature